HeisenBugDev/HeisenBugDev-Mod-Hosting/README.md

 ## Design specs

 ### API
-The API is the holy grail of this.
-Everything goes through the API.
-Don't try to get rid of the API!
-API API API API API.
-Anyway...

 Here's a couple use cases:

 Build completes, API is sent the artifacts and a JSON (yay, not XML) file containing the info about the build.
 More info on that later.
 File is then uploaded to an external storage place (AWS?).
 The API also sends info to the Rasterizer and Article Builder telling it that it needs to run.